Theater and Dance

 In this course, we explore the ways in which artists in theater and dance create performances.
 In particular, we will focus on collaboration as the primary mode of artists' creative research.
 How do collaborating artists play with one other?
 What kinds of conversations are the most generative?
 How can we interact playfully with movement, text, space, and time?
 How do the design elements of performance (such as light, sound, objects, etc.) “play” with each other?
 Study of performance conventions and forms, seminal performance works, and theoretical readings will provide context for experiential learning.
 Through the creation of short pieces, students will learn to embrace the role of improvisation in various rehearsal situations and creative discussions, and increase their sensory awareness and responsiveness to others, while distinguishing among modes of thought and action.
 Regular journaling and writing will be required.
 In addition, visits to in-progress rehearsals and performances outside of class will also be included.

 Two class meetings per week.
 Spring semester.
-Professors Bashford and Kim.
+Professor Bashford.

 111 The Language of Movement

 This introductory course focuses on movement as a language that communicates our thoughts, emotions, beliefs, habits and sensations.
 We will explore and expand our individual movement vocabularies through improvisation and various movement practices.
-Each week different practices and themes will be introduced to offer multiple viewpoints, different ways of moving, approaches of dance/performance making and compositional methodologies.
-The emphasis of the course will be exploration and trials in attempting various approaches and aesthetics.
-Working in small groups collaboratively, students will develop creative projects based on their questions and interests, through a process that includes creative research, rehearsals, work-in-progress showings, and feedback.
+Each week different practices and themes will be introduced to offer multiple viewpoints, different ways of moving, approaches to dance and performance making, and compositional methodologies.
+An emphasis of the course will be experimental trials in exploring various approaches and aesthetics.
+Collaborating in small groups, students will develop projects based on their own questions and interests through a process that includes creative research, rehearsals, work-in-progress showings, and feedback.
 The creative projects will be shared in an open showing at the end of the semester.
-Selected readings and viewing of videos will be included to give students a broad overview of dance, movement practices and methodologies of dance/performance making.
-Examples include Jonathan Burrow, Trisha Brown, Merce Cunningham, Alva Noë, Marilyn Arsem and Liz Magic Laser among others.
+Selected readings and videos will be included to provide students a broad overview of dance, and movement and performance-making methodologies.
+Examples may include Jonathan Burrow, Trisha Brown, Merce Cunningham, Alva Noë, Marilyn Arsem and Liz Magic Laser, among others.

-Limited to 20 students.
-Six seats reserved for first-year students.
-Fall semester Professor Kim.
-Spring Semester Professor Riegel.
+Limited to 22 students.
+Six places reserved for first-year students.
+Fall and spring semesters.
+The Department.

 113 Action and Character

-A first college-level course in the fundamentals of acting, with an emphasis on the connections between dramatic action and character.
-Students learn how to analyze dramatic texts and bring them to life through a collaborative process, and by using body, voice and imagination.
+A course in the fundamentals of acting, with an emphasis on the connection between dramatic action and character.
+Students learn to analyze dramatic texts from the actor's point of view, and bring them to life through a collaborative process, by using body, voice and imagination.
 Classwork includes regular exercises designed to develop acting craft.
-Homework includes memorization, regular rehearsals and relevant reading, alongside practical research and short writing in various modes.
+Homework includes memorization, regular group rehearsals and relevant reading, alongside practical research and short writing in various modes.
 Assignments progress toward realizing performed scenes.

-Limited to 20 students.
-In the fall, six seats reserved for first-year students.
+Limited to 22 students.
+Six seats reserved for first-year students.
 Fall and Spring semesters.
-Professor Sears.
+The Department.

 115H Dance Technique: Beginning Contemporary